Owen Miller Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.
+- The Reds pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Reds have a 5.01 team ERA that ranks 27th among all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.96).

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (69 total, 1.2 per game).
+- The Reds rank 21st in baseball in home runs surrendered (70 total, 1.2 per game).

-- Williamson (0-0 with a 5.02 ERA and 12 strikeouts in 14 1/3 innings pitched) makes the start for the Reds, his fourth of the season.

-- His most recent appearance came on Saturday against the Chicago Cubs, when the lefty tossed 4 1/3 innings, surrendering four earned runs while giving up six hits.
+- In his last appearance on Sunday, the right-hander threw five innings against the Chicago Cubs, allowing three earned runs while surrendering five hits.

-- The 25-year-old has put up an ERA of 5.02, with 7.5 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.